tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 ## The message (and the product)

-The second ingredient is the **message**.
+The second ingredient is the message.
 What are you trying to communicate to the audience you've just defined?
 Usually, it's related to the product you're trying to sell.
 But in many cases, the message is not the product itself.

-For example, **Coca-Cola** doesn't focus solely on taste or ingredients of their products.
+For example, Coca-Cola doesn't focus solely on taste or ingredients of their products.
 They sell a feeling: **happiness**, **togetherness**, and **having a good time**.
 They're tying their brand to that feeling.

 ### Category Entry Points